minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 *Figure 1: schematic of what countries a key is relevant for (T = day of test result)*

 As we can see here, some keys only are relevant for the Dutch app ecosystem and have region of interest = NL.
-But on T-10, T-7 and T-4, the keys have 2 regions of interest, because the key (which has a lifetime of a day typically) was broadcasted in 2 countries on those days.
+But on T-10, T-7 and T-4, the keys have 2 regions of interest, because the key (which has a lifetime of a day typically) has RPIs that were broadcast in 2 countries on those days.
 The below table shows how the keys get ‘tagged’ after determining the regions of interest:

 <table>
   <tr>